-Cocktails may get all the hype, but craft beer is having a moment.
-Beer-centric gastropubs, breweries and gartens seem to have popped up overnight, and with summer upon us, these craft brew watering holes have taken over the spotlight.
-Whether you're seeking an in-your-face local IPA or international sudsifaction, LA's microbrew gems spark the attention of beer lovers and craft beer nerds alike.
+LA's cocktail game is still on the up and up, but with new breweries pouring into town, craft beer is having a serious moment.
+Beer-centric gastropubs, breweries and gartens are popping up left and right, putting micro-beer in the spotlight.
+Whether you're seeking an in-your-face local IPA or international sudsifaction, LA's microbrew gems are in it for the long haul.
 From dive bars to biergartens, here are the city's best beer bars to check out now.

 RECOMMENDED: Best bars in Los Angeles

 Owner Ryan Sweeney (Verdugo, Surly Goat, Blind Donkey) teamed up with the the folks behind Oinkster and Maximiliano at this Belgian-focused gastropub of industrial chic design with Euro-rustic flair—high ceilings with light wood accents, antique maps, beer bottles and paraphernalia set the backdrop—in DTLA's Arts District.
 Brunch crowds and the occasional large birthday party commandeer the space on weekends while locals maintain a more mellow weekday vibe.
-Seventeen beers on tap and 50 bottle selections rotate regularly, with the exception of Maes Pils ($9).
-Recently, we enjoyed Gnomegang ($8), a Belgian strong pale ale, Oud Beersel Framboise ($8), a traditional Belgian lambic aged with raspberries and Struise St. Amatus 12 ($9), a Belgian Quadrupel with strong caramel and molasses, banana and spice.
-Go with any of their grilled cheese options to pair—we like the Grilled Cheese (ale-braised) Short Rib ($13) with house-smoked mozzarella, arugula and crispy onions—or the eponymous burger ($15) with truffle oil and Stilton on a brioche bun.
-In case you were wondering, the bar’s name is an homage to ‘t Brugs Beertje (the Bruges Bear), Sweeney's favorite bar in Belgium.
+Seventeen beers on tap and 50 bottle selections rotate regularly; here you might find Gnomegang, a Belgian strong pale ale; Oud Beersel Framboise, a traditional Belgian lambic aged with raspberries; and Struise St. Amatus 12, a Belgian Quadrupel with strong caramel and molasses, banana and spice.
+Go with any of their grilled cheese options to pair—we like the Grilled Cheese (ale-braised) Short Rib with house-smoked mozzarella, arugula and crispy onions.

 Welcome to your biergarten away from home.
-After sinking some putts at the Rancho Park Golf Club, head to Steingarten LA to sink some beers.
-Twenty primarily domestic beers rotate on tap, not to mention the 250 to 300 domestic and international bottle selections.
-Nurse your picks at the bar, table and communal picnic style seating, or on the lovely garden patio with glassed-in fire pits for a cozy afternoon lunch or late-night date.
-There’s a full menu of hearty plates such as an array of old country and new country-stlye sausages ($6.50-$7.50), bison chile ($12.50), BLT beef or turkey sliders ($10.50/$9) and grass-fed burgers with pretzel bun options ($1 extra).
-We like the chef’s choice burger ($14) topped with bacon, smoked mozzarella and housemade mustard.
-Wash it all down with a "Consecration," a powerful (10% ABV) rare sour from the Russian River Brewing Copmany that’s been aged in Cabernet Sauvignon wine barrels ($18), then pony up the $50 for a 22-ounce bottle of 2011 Fifty Fifty Eclipse which has been aged in Elijah Craig Whiskey Barrels offering up caramel, bourbon, coffee and cocoa complexities.
+Twenty (primarily) domestic beers rotate on tap, not to mention the 250 to 300 domestic and international bottle selections.
+There’s a full menu of hearty plates such as an array of country, game and vegan sausages; bison chile; BLT beef or turkey sliders and grass-fed burgers with pretzel bun options.
+Wash it all down with a "Consecration," a powerful (10% ABV) rare sour from the Russian River Brewing Copmany that’s been aged in Cabernet Sauvignon wine barrels ($18), or pony up the $50 for a 22-ounce bottle of 2011 Fifty Fifty Eclipse, which has been aged in Elijah Craig Whiskey Barrels offering up caramel, bourbon, coffee and cocoa complexities.
 Regulars look forward to Tap Takeover days when a guest brewery or brand takes over the taps (past takeovers have included Ommegang, New Belgian Brewing, Dogfish Head and quite frequently, The Bruery from Orange County).